MRSA-J/Pomodoro-Timer/README.md

 The UI is inspired by [Pomofocus](https://pomofocus.io/), but the implementation and code are completely written from scratch, as this website uses an HTML + CSS framework while this project uses the React framework.

 This is a project for an take-home-interview.
-Due to time constraints(1-2 days limitation), this is a simplified version of the Pomodoro Timer.
+Due to time constraints, this is a simplified version of the Pomodoro Timer.
 If I had more time, I would implement CRUD functionality for the history tracker, a leaderboard for all users, and additional features.

 ## Table of Contents